Historic Opportunity for Biodiversity in Nova Scotia

-The Government of Canada has committed to protecting 17% of our landmass for biodiversity by 2020.
-To meet this ambitious target, the Government will make the largest investments in biodiversity in Canadian history.
+In response to a growing biodiversity crisis, the Government of Canada committed to protecting 17% of our landmass for biodiversity by 2020.
+To meet this ambitious target, the Government made the largest investment in biodiversity in Canadian history – $1.3 billion.
 To launch their new conservation initiative, the Government chose a few key conservation leaders across the country to deliver quick wins for Canada—significant, immediate biodiversity conservation gains.

 You’re the Key

 You can help to protect these conservation lands forever.
 The Nature Trust commits to stewarding all our lands in perpetuity to keep them forever wild.

 Your support will ensure the long term care and stewardship of these 17 newly protected wild places, along with all of our conservation lands.

 You can also donate your time by joining our Property Guardian program and participating in the stewardship of these lands.

 The Lasting Landscapes you are helping to protect

 17 Properties.
 3,200 acres.

 This 100 acre near-urban wildland is surrounded by the Five Bridge Lakes Wilderness Area, a vast, wild landscape of rugged, rocky barrens, unique forests and lakes, home to Endangered Mainland Moose and rare plants, birds and lichens.

 A major land assemblage (ultimately up to 11 contiguous properties) will preserve a spectacular coastal wilderness-hardwood forests, brooks and ravines, rugged seashore and world-class hiking trails.
 Together with the adjacent Wilderness Area, we can protect up to 5800 acres of Cape Breton wildlands.